 Native ads were introduced as a form of digital advertising in the early 2010s and have since gained enough headway to become a multi-billion dollar industry.
 However, because native ads only recently came into the spotlight, there are still a number of misconceptions surrounding this type of advertising.

 One of the most common misconceptions about native ads is that they’re inherently deceptive.
 This stems in part from format: Native ads match the form and function of surrounding content, meaning they blend in better on a web page.
 As with new ideas, regulation falls behind the technology, meaning best practices and regulations became widely recognized after native ads went digital.

 A landmark court case between retailer Lord & Taylor and the FTC recently introduced new guidelines for native advertisers, which has already improved transparency in the industry.
 The FTC requires advertisers to clearly denote sponsored content with a label, and any publisher or advertiser interested in maintaining good relationships with consumers will follow this guideline.

 Failure to disclose an ad breaks brand trust between consumers, brands and publishers.
 Brands and publishers shouldn’t want to deceive users.
-Deceptive advertising damaging to brands and publishers.
-When done correctly, 86 percent of users prefer native advertising for its non-invasiveness.
+Not only is deceptive advertising damaging to brands and publishers, but when done correctly, 86 percent of users prefer native advertising for its non-invasiveness.

 2. Native advertising is just content marketing